J. Sandy Bartlett: Gun policy

 During the 2023 legislative session, Bartlett introduced Jaelynn's Law, which would require guns to be safely stored and inaccessible for children below the age of 18.
 The bill passed and was signed into law by Governor Wes Moore.
 In May 2023, she condemned a Severn man who gained national attention for protesting against gun control bills the legislature passed that year by carrying a semi-automatic rifle through his neighborhood, adding that she would look at introducing a bill in 2024 to prevent people from doing this.

+Immigration

+During the 2026 legislative session, Bartlett supported legislation to ban counties from entering into 287(g) program agreements with U.S. Immigration and Customs Enforcement (ICE), saying that ICE "does not need our law enforcement to their job".

 National politics

 Bartlett condemned the January 6 United States Capitol attack as an "attempt at sedition" and expressed solidarity with congressional lawmakers and workers.

 Social issues

 In 2019, Bartlett voted for a bill to allow palliative care for terminally ill patients.

 During the 2020 legislative session, Bartlett supported the CROWN Act, which prohibits discrimination on the basis of hair style and texture.
 The bill passed and became law.
 She also introduced a bill to ban "Request to Suspend Investigation" waiver forms in sexual assault cases.

 In July 2020, Bartlett signed onto a letter calling on regional news organizations to increase employee diversity.

 During the 2023 legislative session, Bartlett introduced a bill to prohibit police from arresting and charging child victims of trafficking.
 The bill passed and became law.

 In November 2025, Bartlett supported a bill to ban 287(g) program agreements in Maryland, saying that she opposes policies that separate families.